TolikPylypchuk/SharpHook/README.md

 libuiohook also provides functions to get various system properties.
 The corresponding methods are also present in `UioHook`.

+If you want to use the low-level functionality, you don't need to use the `UioHook` class directly.
+Instead you can use interfaces in the `SharpHook.Providers` namespace.
+The methods in those interfaces are the same as in the `UioHook` class. `SharpHook.Providers.UioHookProvider` implements all of these interfaces and simply calls the corresponding methods in `UioHook`.
+This should be done to decouple your code from `UioHook` and make testing easier.

 ### Global Hooks